 Every time a visitor clears their cookies or opens your site from a different browser, Analytics counts their first new visit toward Unique Visitors.

 A visit is a single browsing session, and can encompass multiple pageviews.

 We track visits with a browser cookie that expires after 30 minutes.
 Any hits from a single user within that 30-minute browsing session count as one visit.
 This means that one person can register multiple visits a day if they close their browser and return to your site at least 30 minutes later.

 We end all browsing sessions at midnight.
 If a late-night visit crosses that midnight boundary, we will end it at midnight and register a second visit for the next day.

 Visits are a good measure of attention on your site because they correlate with a single browsing session and are frequently used in marketing applications.

-The line graph near the top of the panel shows trends over time for the selected KPI, time, and device.
+The line graph near the top of the panel shows trends over time for the selected KPI and time.
 Hover over any point on the graph for a specific date.

-When viewing the Visits KPI, the pie charts below the line graph show visits by Device Type, Source, Browsers, and Operating System.
+When viewing the Visits KPI, the bar charts below the line graph show visits by Device Type, Source, Browsers, and Operating System.

-- By Device Type - Visits by device: mobile, desktop, and tablet.
-This is useful for seeing a breakdown of mobile vs. desktop traffic.
+- By Device Type - Visits by device: mobile, computer, and tablet.
+This is useful for seeing a breakdown of mobile vs. computer traffic.

 - By Source - Visits by top traffic sources, or where visitors came from before landing on your site